openlcb/OpenLCB_Single_Thread/README.md

  - Choose the **NodeID** - this must be from **a range controlled** by the manufacturer - **ie you**.
  - Write the **CDI/xml** describing the node and its node-variables, including its eventIDs.
  - Write a **MemStruct{}** that matches the xml description.
- - Choose the Memory Model, one of: **SMALL.
-MEDIUM, or LARGE**.
-A good first choice is **MEDIUM**.
- - Write code to flag each eventID as a **Producer, Consumer, or Both**.
+ - Write code to flag each eventID as a **Producer, Consumer, or Both** into EIDtab[].
- - Write **pceCallback()**, which processes received eventIDs, ie eventIDs to be consumed, and causing whatever action is required, eg a LED being lit or extinguished.
+ - Write **pceCallback()** to process received eventIDs passed to it, ie eventIDs which are to be consumed, and causing whatever action is required, eg a LED being lit or extinguished.
  - Write **produceFromInputs()** which scans the node's inputs and, if appropriate, flags an evenItD to be sent.
  - Write **userConfigWrite()** which is called whenever a UI Tool writes to the node's memory.
 This code can then compare the memory address range of the change to the node's variables, and take whatever action is appropriate, e.g. update a servo position.
  - Write additional support and glue code for the Application.